The Hidden Economic Value of Stay-at-Home Parents

 Services Provided and Their Market Value

-Transportation services represent another crucial component—school runs, activity shuttles, and medical appointments all require time and resources.
+Transportation services represent another crucial component.
+School runs, activity shuttles, and medical appointments all require time and resources.
 Stay-at-home parents also provide educational support through homework help and developmental activities, plus handle financial planning tasks like bill paying and budgeting.

 Why Traditional Income Calculations Don't Apply

 The working spouse must suddenly pay for services previously provided at no direct cost.
-These replacement expenses can exceed $50,000 annually, creating an immediate financial crisis for single-income households.
+These replacement expenses can easily exceed $50,000 annually, creating an immediate financial crisis for single-income households.
 Without adequate insurance, families often deplete savings, accumulate debt, or make career sacrifices that compound financial difficulties.

 Calculating Coverage Amounts for Stay-at-Home Parents